Maintaining Implementation Momentum

 Maintaining Momentum

-Now that you have begun to implement your plan, the next challenge is to keep that positive energy channeled in a productive direction – to “stack successes” that build towards the ultimate goals laid out in your plan.
-One reason the organization leaders should be mindful in their creation of Goals and Objectives is to create connective tissue among the varied efforts, illustrating each task’s importance.
+Now that you have begun implementing your plan, the next challenge is to channel that positive energy in a productive direction—to “stack successes” that build towards the ultimate goals laid out in your plan.
+One reason organization leaders should be mindful in creating Goals and Objectives is to create connective tissue among the varied efforts, illustrating each task’s importance.

 The following are some considerations for keeping the process rolling as you move through the plan cycle.